ChessPR/BrdPL/README.md

 1. Python 3.X
 2. A text editor of you liking
 3. Install the necesary import for the program(some imports don't work well on ubuntu, so windows is recomended)
-4. After you download and extract, run the main class.
+4. After you download and extract, run the main class: BrdPLLexer

 In the next video there will be a short demonstration video and a breif tutorial of how to use the BrdPL Programming language.